Looks like you are using an old version of Internet Explorer - Please update your browser

 Let's begin by exploring some of the properties of stars and how these confirm biblical teachings.
 1 Corinthians 15:41 states that one star differs from another star in glory.
 Although there are over one hundred billion stars in our galaxy, each one is unique.
 Even to the unaided eye, stars differ one from another in color and in brightness.

 Stars range in color from red to blue.
-The color of a star indicates the surface temperature, spanning from 3,000 to 40,000 Kelvins.1 The coolest stars are red.
+The color of a star indicates the surface temperature, spanning from 3,000 to 40,000 Kelvin.1 The coolest stars are red.
 Hotter stars are orange, then yellow, white, and finally blue.
-Our sun is intermediate, with a surface temperature of around 6,000 Kelvins.2
+Our sun is intermediate, with a surface temperature of around 6,000 Kelvin.2

 Stars range in brightness as well as color.
 The intrinsic brightness (how bright a star really is) is determined by both the temperature and size of the star.
 Hot blue stars shine brighter than cool red stars of equal size.
 Big stars (“supergiants”) shine brighter than little stars (“dwarfs”) of equal temperature.
 This is because large stars have more surface area.
 The range of the intrinsic brightness of stars is incredible.
 The faint red dwarf star Proxima Centauri shines 20,000 times fainter than the sun, whereas the blue supergiant Deneb shines 200,000 times brighter!3